MRNSJ26/BankistApp/README.md

-# BankistApp
+**Bankist App**

-This project is a part of a JavaScript Course by Jonas Schmedtmann titled "The Complete JavaScript Course 2023: From Zero to Expert!"
-This is the first big project in the course, through this project I developed an mini bank application that contains many functions such as Login, Transfer money between Accounts.
-In general it was a fun JS project!
+This project is part of a JavaScript Course by Jonas Schmedtmann titled "The Complete JavaScript Course 2023: From Zero to Expert!"
+It represents the first significant project in the course.
+Through this project, I developed a mini banking application that encompasses various functions, including login capabilities, account-to-account money transfers, live display of transactions per user, internationalization of dates and currency based on the user's location, and extensive DOM manipulation.

+You can access a live demo of the project via the following link: https://bankist.netlify.app/

+For testing purposes, you can use the following credentials:

+First Username & Password: js | 1111
+Second Username & Password: jd | 2222